X-Immersion/Geppetto_Unreal_documentation/docs/GettingStarted.md

 > In our example we added a Branch node to ensure the validity of our generated phonemes and emotions.

-**Well done !
-You learned how to generate and play a runtime lip-sync animation !**
+**Well done!
+You learned how to generate and play a runtime lip-sync animation!**

 ## 2.8 Play an emotion on a character